Writing in Third Person Omniscient vs Third Person Limited

 - Don’t head hop.
 Within a given scene, avoid filtering the action through more than one character.
 Readers will find this disorienting, and it signals the sort of narrative laziness which often plagues books with omniscient narrators.

 - Don’t tip your hand too early.
 Because your narrator knows what’s going to happen, you may feel the need to foreshadow plot twists.
 Don’t underestimate your readers’ ability to see what will happen next.
+Need some inspiration?
+Check out this list of 70+ plot twist ideas.

 - Show, don’t tell.
 In the wrong hands, an omniscient narration will feature a lot more telling than showing.